 Visit Sisters, Oregon

 Sisters, Oregon is a quaint little town with plenty to see, you can’t afford to miss it during your visit to Bend.
-One of my favorite coffee shops is Sister’s Coffee and we have been known to go out of our way for their breakfast sandwiches – so good.
+One of my favorite coffee shops is Sister’s Coffee and we’ve been known to go out of our way for their breakfast sandwiches – so good.

 Take advantage of the biking trail by renting a bike and exploring the old town on two wheels, make sure to swing by Three Creeks Craft Brewing for delicious brews.